PlatONnetwork/platon.py/docs/contributing.rst

 ~~~~~~~~~~~~~

 Good documentation will lead to quicker adoption and happier users.
 Please
-check out our guide on `how to create documentation`_ for the Python Ethereum
+check out our guide on `how to create documentation`_ for the Python Platon
 ecosystem.

 Pull requests generate their own preview of the latest documentation at